iqe/koni/README.md

    On Linux there are various methods to do this.
 See e.g. https://superuser.com/questions/710253/allow-non-root-process-to-bind-to-port-80-and-443

-   You could also setup a reverse proxy like nginx
+   You could also setup a tcp proxy like[haproxy](https://www.haproxy.org/)

 6. Run koni (through systemd or directly)